The pink-tinted Cactus plants make the perfect succulent for your house, thanks to its enormous pink flower.

 These cacti are relatively small, with a height barely protruding above the ground and a diameter reaching approximately 6 inches.

-They produce white or shell pink to bright magenta from the wooly crown.
+Meanwhile, they produce white or shell pink to bright magenta flowers from the wooly crown.

 6. Moon Cactus